gretaivan/DateWithAngular/README.md

 - Two way biding syntax `()` means from the template to component and `[]` from component to the template and `[()]` is a two way binding
 - to pass data parent to child add to html parent template add `[childVarName]="parentVarName"` allows passing down the data parent to child
 - to pass from child to parent in html parent template add: `(childVar)="parentfunction($event || other property)` sending data from the child -->
 - Angular service is injectable and a singleton - once injected to the component and initlised it will stay initialised until disposed e.g. browser is closed.
-Injection is made through a componentconstructor
+Injection is made through a component constructor